Southern-style

 Colonial Families of the United States, p.
 430

-Question: The John mentioned as a son of William Ramsey, of Bucks County, Pennsylvania is sai Pennsylvania, who settled in the Cumberland Valley" Was this our John, SR?
+Question to Carolyn: The John mentioned as a son of William Ramsey, of Bucks County, Pennsylvania who settled in the Cumberland Valley" Was this our John, SR?
 Or perhaps a cousin?
 Sharman

 The Samuel Ramsey who died in the American Revolution was John Jr.'s nephew--the son of his brother, Randolph Ramsey.